 Social Security Disability for Burns

-Posted on behalf of Phillips Disability, P.C. on Feb 07, 2018 in Qualifying Conditions
+Posted on behalf of Dayes Law Firm PC on Feb 07, 2018 in Qualifying Conditions

 While burns may heal in a relatively short time compared to other types of injuries, scar tissue can lead to lasting functional limitations.
 If burns are so severe that they interfere with a person’s ability to work, Social Security Disability (SSD) benefits may be available.

 Qualifying for SSD benefits for burns can be complicated and requires extensive medical documentation to establish the nature of the burns and how they limit your body function.
-The Phoenix disability advocates at Phillips Disability are experienced at pursuing SSD benefits for claimants with various impairments.
+The Phoenix disability advocates at Dayes Law Firm PC are experienced at pursuing SSD benefits for claimants with various impairments.
 Schedule a free consultation today for help with your claim.

 Degrees of Burn Injuries